 ‘Yes, of course,’ I said laughing; ‘why didn’t I know that?’

 ‘His tales often went into vivid detail… perhaps too much so that I wasn’t sure where he could have received all this information.
-I wondered at times if he wasn’t making it up.
-Maybe he was just interpolating various facts to embellish his interpretations, much like certain amateur historians are known to do when writing historical fiction.
+At times I wondered if he wasn’t making it up or just interpolating various facts to embellish his interpretations, much like certain amateur historians are known to do when writing historical fiction.

 ‘Despite some initial reservations I had about his stories, we connected on many levels besides just sailing.
 It was as though we had known each other for a long time, which was uncanny, considering how much younger I was and how little I knew compared to him.
 Often, he would overwhelm me with his broad knowledge of almost everything.

-‘Even as a physicist, he would probe me with a variety of philosophical questions that I found challenging to answer.
+‘Even as a physicist, he would probe me with a variety of philosophical questions that I found intellectually provoking.
 The most difficult was the meaning of Nosce te Ipsum, just as you’ve been asking me ever since I arrived here.
-These times might not have exactly been what’s called the School of Athens, although it might have been close to it.
+These times might not have exactly been the School of Athens, although it might have been close to it.

 ‘Would you say he was your mentor back then?’
 Eli asked.

 ‘As it turned out, this was sage advice since I was never exceptionally talented with mathematical equations.
-Or, perhaps my friend sensed the philosopher in me; something I had never considered.
-In any case, he seemed to have keen insight into the world’s affairs, including those of mine.
+Or, possibly, my friend sensed the philosopher in me, something I had never considered.
+He seemed to have keen insight into the world’s affairs, including mine, so I trusted his judgment.

 ‘One of the peculiar things about him was how he kept calling me Sebastian, someone he said he knew in his seafaring days.
 Consequently, whenever we met at the pub, I was no longer James but Sebastian.

-‘Then, mysteriously, after serving as an interim instructor for less than two semesters, he suddenly disappeared, even before the academic year was over.
-Didn’t even mention that he would be leaving; he just did.
+‘Then, after serving as an interim instructor for less than two semesters, he suddenly disappeared, even before the academic year was over.
+He didn’t bother to mention he would be leaving; he just did.
 No one in the administration seemed to know what happened to him, where he went, or if he intended to return.

-‘At first, it was assumed that either the law or mafia were closing in on him, even though there was no any evidence for this.
-After that, everything about him remained shrouded in mystery, even his credentials.
-I don’t how he managed to secure a lectureship in astrophysics, not because he wasn’t bright; in fact, he was brilliant, knowing far more about the cosmos than should have been possible.’
+‘At first, it was assumed that either the law or mafia were closing in on him, though there was no evidence for this.
+After that, everything about him remained shrouded in mystery, including his credentials.
+I don’t know how he managed to secure a lectureship in astrophysics, not because he wasn’t bright; in fact, he was brilliant, knowing far more about the cosmos than should have been possible.’

 ‘Do you remember his name?’
 Mo asked.